-Piers and Hilary Bastard with Jeremy Bastard and Katie Rowe are delightful hosts who are happy to introduce you to the beauty of Sarara and the stylish accommodations at camp.
+Jeremy and Katie Bastard are delightful hosts who are happy to introduce you to the beauty of Sarara and the stylish accommodations at camp.
 Game drives, bush walks, hikes into the Mathews Mountains or camel treks are all ways to experience the amazing landscape and see the wildlife.
 Or spend the afternoon relaxing around the stunning rock swimming pool and let the wildlife come to you – their water hole is within easy viewing distance.

 A visit to Sarara is a chance to experience a wilderness like no other in Africa.